Thomas Jefferson University: Philadelphia University

+Philadelphia University was originally known as Philadelphia Textile School when it was founded in 1884, and then Philadelphia Textile Institute for 20 years (1942–1961), Philadelphia College of Textiles & Science for 38 years (1962–1999), and Philadelphia University for 18 years (1999–2017), its final name before merging with Thomas Jefferson University.
 At the 1876 Centennial Exposition, local textile manufacturers noticed that Philadelphia's textile industry was falling behind its rivals' capacity, technology, and ability.
 In 1880, they formed the Philadelphia Association of Manufacturers of Textile Fabrics, with Theodore C. Search as its president, to fight for higher tariffs on imported textiles and to educate local textile leaders.
-Search joined the board of directors of the Philadelphia Museum and School of Industrial Art (now the Philadelphia Museum of Art and the University of the Arts), thinking it the perfect partner for his plans for a school, and began fundraising in 1882.
+Search joined the board of directors of the Philadelphia Museum and School of Industrial Art (now the Philadelphia Art Museum and formerly the University of the Arts which has since dissolved), thinking it the perfect partner for his plans for a school, and began fundraising in 1882.

 In early 1884, Search himself taught the first classes of the Philadelphia Textile School to five students at 1336 Spring Garden Street.
 The school was officially opened on November 5, 1884.
 The school moved to 1303-1307 Buttonwood Street in 1891, then moved again in 1893.

 Enrollment had been growing steadily and the school was turning away "bright young fellows" for lack of space.
-The School acquired the former Philadelphia Institute of the Deaf and Dumb on the corner of Broad and Spruce Streets, which allowed rapid expansion of academic offerings and capacity of students.
+The school acquired the former Philadelphia Institute of the Deaf and Dumb on the corner of Broad and Spruce Streets, which allowed rapid expansion of academic offerings and capacity of students.

 In 1942, the school was granted the right to award baccalaureate degrees and changed its name to the Philadelphia Textile Institute (PTI).
 In 1949, having decided to break its ties with the museum, PTI moved to its present site in the East Falls section of Philadelphia.

 In 1961, the school changed its name again, to Philadelphia College of Textiles & Science, but was still known as Philadelphia Textile for short.
 The university's student population doubled between 1954 and 1964, and doubled again by 1978, with programs in the arts, sciences, and business administration being introduced.
 The college purchased an adjoining property in 1972, doubling the size of its campus.
 In 1976, it offered its first graduate degree, the Master of Business Administration.
 The purchase of additional properties in East Falls in 1980 and 1988 nearly doubled the campus again, adding classrooms, research laboratories, student residences, and athletic facilities.
 In 1992, the 54000 sqft Paul J. Gutman Library opened.

 During the 1990s, the college began to offer undergraduate majors in a wider range of fields, resulting in the college being granted university status by the Commonwealth of Pennsylvania in 1999.
-The Board of Trustees voted to change the college's name to Philadelphia University, on July 13, 1999.
+The board of trustees voted to change the college's name to Philadelphia University, on July 13, 1999.
 The school preferred the longer abbreviation of "PhilaU", rather than the simple two-letter abbreviation of "PU", due to the latter's oft-mocked connection with other "PU"-abbreviated schools as an onomatopoetic term for body odor.